SAIC-ATS/ARTTECH-3039/docs/syllabus.md

 -   12:00 - 01:00 : Lunch
 -   01:00 - 02:30 : Hands-on Workshop.
 -   02:30 - 02:45 : Break
--   02:45 - 04:00 : Open Studio (Homework, Projects, Discussion, etc).
+-   02:45 - 04:30 : Open Studio (Homework, Projects, Discussion, etc).

 ## Assignments
 The first 66% of the course will be built on well-constrained code-based assignments.
 These assignments have clear goals and are intended to build confidence and code competency.
 The last 34% of the course is focused on integrating these techniques, technologies and critical discussions with your existing creative / research practice.
-The final project will be part of an exhibition.

 ## Creative Coding Tools
 We will be doing most of our work in C++ with openFrameworks.
 Most modern computer vision and machine learning tools are built with C++ at their core.
 That said, many online examples use Python to interact with the same code.
 We will primarily focus on well-documented libraries that well-documented and easily compatible with openFrameworks (e.g. [OpenCV](https://opencv.org/) and [dlib](http://dlib.net/)).